Sheryl Bayley

 Sheryl Bayley is a Barbadian former cricketer who played as a right-arm off-break bowler.
 She appeared in eleven Test matches and one One-Day International for the West Indies between 1976 and 1979.
 She played domestic cricket for Barbados.

 In 1977, in a two-day match for Barbados against Guyana, Bailey took nine wickets for nine runs to help bowl the opposition out for 46.

+In November 1976, her second innings performance of 2 wickets for 2 runs in seven overs, helped the West Indies beat the Indians at home by an ininngs and 24 runs in the 6th Test.